 Try to Prioritize

 Committing to your studies and to your job is half the battle.
 You'll want to consider taking stock of what it is you are seeking to accomplish with your studies.
 What are your ultimate goals after finishing school?
 How long do you need to complete a degree?
-You could set a deadline and determine how much financial aid, if any, you qualify for.
+You could set a deadline and determine how much financial aid, if any, you qualify for and make sure you pay attention to the timeline for financial aid.
 If your studies are your first priority, treat them as such, and create a financial plan around those needs; this may mean cutting down on your work schedule.

 Build a Calendar Early